Sexyy Red: Career

 Red released her first song "Ah Thousand Jugs" in 2018.
-In 2021, she released her debut mixtape Ghetto Superstar.
+In 2021, she released her debut mixtape, Ghetto Superstar.

 In January 2023, she released "Pound Town" with Tay Keith, which later went viral on social media.
 In April, she was featured on the remix of NLE Choppa's "Slut Me Out".
 In May that same year, she released "Pound Town 2" with Nicki Minaj, which became her first entry on the Billboard Hot 100.
 In June, she released the mixtape Hood Hottest Princess.
 In August 2023, Red joined Drake on his It's All a Blur Tour as an opening act, having appeared as a guest at previous shows.
 She featured alongside SZA on his single "Rich Baby Daddy", from his eighth studio album For All the Dogs, in October.
 Her first top-10 song in the United States was with Tyler, the Creator over a year later.
 The two released a collaboration with GloRilla and Lil Wayne, "Sticky" from the album Chromakopia, in October 2024.

 On May 28, 2024, Red appeared at WWE NXT where she presented the new NXT Women's North American Championship.
 On June 9, 2024, she hosted the 2024 NXT Battleground PLE.

+In February 11, 2026, Red posted a video on her Instagram showing a remix of Michael Jackson's "Beat It".
+Shortly after, Jackson's estate responded, deeming the usage of the song as unauthorized.